jerrykress/Stonks/README.md

 - Restricted by free API key.
 Causing program not being able to process more than 5 requests per minute.
 This includes changing views which results in making new API calls.
 - Bad API calls such as bad stock symbols will result in program crash.
 This will be fixed in an update in Xcurse.
+- Only tested on Linux.
+Not tested on Windows or MacOS.

 ## Coming Soon